Welcome

 See also the picture gallery for pictures of some more track work

-We now have a dedicated person in charge of Pway work who co-ordinates any major renewal and ongoing sleeper replacement, with organised work parties on large jobs which is all logged on a database as per full size!!
+All pway work is co-ordinated and any major renewal and ongoing sleeper replacement, with organised work parties on large jobs is all logged on a database as per full size!!

 Locomotives ![]()